 On 6th October 2016, Government, industry and civil society representatives on a new global market-based measure (GMBM) to control CO2 emissions from international aviation, during 39th Assembly of International Civil Aviation Organization (ICAO, the United Nations aviation agency) in Montreal, Canada, agreed to recommend adoption of a final Resolution text for the GMBM.
 ICAO’s Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) is designed to complement the basket of mitigation measures the air transport community is already pursuing to reduce CO2 emissions from international aviation.
 These include technical and operational improvements and advances in the production and use of sustainable alternative fuels for aviation.

 On 15th October 2016 nearly 200 countries struck a landmark deal (Kigali Amendment) in Kigali, Rwanda to reduce the emissions of powerful greenhouse gases, Hydrofluorocarbons (HFCs), in a move that could prevent up to 0.5 degrees Celsius of global warming by the end of this century.
 All the positive developments at international and regional climate stage require capacity, policies and tools to make change happen.
 Fortunately, there are several international compliance-based and voluntary project-based, multilateral and bilateral GHG reduction programs are operating, such as: Climate Action Reserve (CAR), Clean Development Mechanism (CDM), Gold Standard (GS), and Verified Carbon Standard (VCS), Japan Crediting Mechanism (JI).
 There are several Emission Trading Schemes and Carbon Taxation schemes are implemented or under consideration.
 For example, European Union-Emission Trading Scheme (EU-ETS) is the oldest and pioneering scheme in the world that had largest impact till date.
 Many countries are implementing ETS and Carbon Tax program, such as China, Korea, South Africa, Mexico, Australia, California etc.

-Gulf Carbon Trust takes the responsibility to identify and implement workable market instruments in the region and evolve over time as the market achieves maturity.
-GCT, in order to promote domestic carbon market, envisages the following.
+Global Carbon Trust takes the responsibility to identify and implement workable market instruments in different regions and evolve over time as the market achieves maturity.